-One of our core values is Innovate & Grow Every Day.
-One way we’ve lived that value is by improving our hiring process.
-Over the years, we’ve built a process that works for us, but it has evolved and will continue to change as we keep the conversation going, keep the feedback coming, and focus on creating exceptional experiences for both candidates and hiring managers.
+It’s our mission to help businesses attract, hire, and develop the right people.
+Part of living this mission is by following our own hiring advice and building a great hiring process.
+Our process has evolved over the years and will continue to change as we keep the conversation going, keep the feedback coming, and focus on creating exceptional experiences for both candidates and hiring managers.

 As you design your hiring process, you’ll configure it based on your company’s needs and the type of positions for which you’re hiring.
-At CareerPlug, we typically hire for positions that require specialized training or industry expertise: Software Engineers, Client Success Managers, and Project Managers.
+At CareerPlug, we typically hire for positions that require specialized training or industry expertise: Software Engineers, Partner Success Managers, and Client Consultants.

 At the start of our hiring process, before the job is posted on the job boards, there are a few internal pre-hiring steps we follow:

 - Create an Ideal Candidate Profile (This is an exercise that helps us get really clear on who we are looking for to fill an open role.)

 - Submit a personnel requisition with departmental, HR, and leadership sign-off

 Our hiring process